jpravetz/epdoc-strava/README.md

 Overview
 --------

-This project contains an application that talks directly with the Strava V3 APIs and can generate various output formats.
-The application is a work in progress.
-It currently supports generation of KML files, suitable for import into Google Earth.
-I also started working on a PDF report generator, however I have barely begun this effort and may or may not ever complete it.
+This project contains a command line utility that will generate a single KML file that is suitable for import into Google Earth.
+The utility talks directly with the Strava V3 APIs.

 Installation
 ------------